Interface A (EDA)

 High-volume data for improving throughput and quality

 Communication between the equipment and its EDA clients is implemented over a well-defined XML/SOAP interface.
 Authenticated clients can request the data of interest, or interrogate the tools to see what data is available.
-To make it possible for EDA clients to gather data from any type of equipment, a Common Equipment Model (CEM) must be defined for each tool, which provides a structured view of the equipment, its physical hardware and logical software components, and all the data that they can provide: objects, attributes (variables), events, and exceptions (alarms).
-This typically includes all the data mandated by the SEMI standards a tool supports through the SECS interface, as well as additional hardware or process-specific data such as sensor readings and processing results.
+To make it possible for EDA clients to gather data from any type of equipment, a Common Equipment Model (CEM) must be defined for each tool that provides a structured view of the equipment, its physical hardware and logical software components, and all the data that they can provide: objects, attributes (variables), events, and exceptions (alarms).
+This typically includes all the data mandated by the SEMI standards supported by the tool, as well as additional hardware or process-specific data such as sensor readings and processing results.
 EDA clients can then define custom Data Collection Plans to retrieve the equipment data that is relevant to them.